Rules (Filters) in Outlook for Mac

 Here we'll talk about two ways to create rules:

-Be aware that the order in which your rules are listed affects what happens.
-Notes on rule order below.
+The order in which your rules are listed affects what happens.
+See the section on rule order below.

 - From the Tools menu choose Rules.
 A Rules dialog box will open.